articles

 1Gbps!
 10Gbps speed!
 That sounds really good and fast for my online gaming!
-No.
+NO.

 If you are choosing an Internet Service Provider (ISP) for gaming, do not choose simply based on the speed they are offering.